dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-04-personal-naming-and-style-convention.md

 }
 ```

-Speaking of implicitly typed variables -- I tend to use it a lot.
+Speaking of implicitly typed variables -- I tend to use them a lot.
 And such naming really helps to make such code self-documented -- and you shouldn't spend time hovering over a variable or returning to it's definition.

 ### Name collections with their respective plural forms